shraderdm/rancher-federal-fleet-demo/README.md

 # rancher-federal-fleet-demo

 ## A demo of Fleet managing apps in multiple clusters via Rancher
-**For experienced users, please scroll to the bottom for the TL;DR instructions.**

-The instructions directly below are intended for newer users starting out with Fleet.
+## TL;DR Instructions (for experienced Rancher admins)
+- Fork this repo
+- Create a Fleet git repo pointing to your forked version of this repo
+- Target it to multiple clusters
+- Watch the magic happen
+- Make changes in this repo and watch the rolling deployments

 ## Getting started
+The instructions below are intended for newer users starting out with Fleet.

 Pre-requisites:
-- A working Rancher 2.5.6+ cluster
+- A working Rancher 2.6 cluster
 - A forked version of this repository

 Instructions:

-***Note: Step 1 is only required for Rancher 2.5.
-Rancher 2.6 uses sslip.io for dynamic DNS by default***
-- Edit the `ingress-ip-domain` under `Settings` in the Cluster Manager UI
-  - Change from `xip.io` to `sslip.io`
 - Deploy two or more clusters (provider agnostic)
 - Navigate to `Cluster Explorer` -> `Continuous Delivery`
   - Under `Continuous Delivery` click `Cluster Groups` (sidebar)